MStrecke/pyFosControl/README.md

 describing a CGI interface which seems to make most of these functions available. pyFosControl is intended as an python interface.

-At the moment it is a simple python file which can be imported by a program in the same directory.
-After it becomes more complete, I will turn it into a regular library.

 Getting started
 ---------------

 Create a new `cam.cfg` file using `cam.cfg.example` as template.

-Run `pyFosControl.py` from the command line to get some basic information (like model info, firmware and hardware version).
+Run `camtest.py` from the command line to get some basic information (like model info, firmware and hardware version).

 Please note
 -----------